pauljainta/Software-Verification-Project/report.md

 NIC can do DMA read to read from that memory and DMA write to write into that memory.
 DMA is used to read/write larger values, for example 1KB, 4KB etc.

+**PCIe operations:** These DMA and MMIO operations are broken down to PCIe read and write operations.
+There are two variant of PCIe read/write operation.
+Posted and Non-posted.
+In non-posted operations a completion event is generated after completing the operations, which act as acknowledgement.
+On the otherhand with posted operation no completion event is generated.

 **Packet buffers:** A packet buffer is a piece of memory where transmitting and received packets are kept.
 There is two packet buffers.
 Transmit buffer(TX buffer),